Addressing the demand for job training in energy efficiency, lead hazard control, environmental health and clean energy fields

 Isles believes that by providing access to training and employment in the energy efficiency and health fields we can help create jobs, save energy, prevent abandonment and bring other benefits at a relatively low cost.

-33 workers earned certifications and participated in Lead-Safe Renovation, Repair, and Paint training.
+65 workers were trained and certified in Lead-Safe Renovation, Repair, and Paint safety.